freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 WebKit (except for the Chromium project) implements the JavaScriptCore engine.

 ## JavaScript Frameworks
-Most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
+The most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
-For details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).
+For more details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).